Monday, January 2, 2012

 Share it Forward with o.b. and help make a difference

-Living in a first world country, there is so much we take for granted, yet many of the things we consider necessities are luxuries in developing countries.
-I should know, I spent the first half of my life living in a developing African country and I am well-acquainted with the hard-scrabble existence that is daily life for millions.
+Living in a first-world country, there is so much we take for granted, yet many of the things we consider necessities are luxuries in developing countries.
+I should know, I spent the first half of my life living in a developing African country, and I am well-acquainted with the hardscrabble existence that is daily life for millions.

-I’ve yet to encounter a woman who looks forward to her monthly menstruation but, for most of us in the United States, a quick trip to the grocery store takes care of sanitary supplies and all that’s left to worry about is the minor discomfort that accompanies this time of the month.
+I’ve yet to encounter a woman who looks forward to her monthly menstruation, but for most of us in the United States, a quick trip to the grocery store takes care of sanitary supplies and all that’s left to worry about is the minor discomfort that accompanies this time of the month.

 o.b. has created a Share It Forward Facebook campaign to raise money and awareness for Huru International, a non-profit organization that provides at-risk young girls in developing countries with the resources and knowledge they need to complete their education and safeguard their health.
 Through this month, o.b. will donate $1 (up to $25,000) for every person who visits the o.b.
 Outreach Tab on the mighty. small.™ movement Facebook page and “Shares” a message about Huru International's mission.